Skyscanner/backpack/CONTRIBUTING.md

 ### Tokens

-Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the `bpk-tokens` package.
+Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the [`@skyscanner/bpk-web`](https://github.com/Skyscanner/backpack-foundations/packages/bpk-web) package.

 Tokens are defined in the `src/base` directory (with the exception of product-specific tokens, which are in other subdirectories).
 Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colours, numbers and sizes.
 The other files then map those aliases to tokens for specific elements.